 Eliot Strickon (WI): ‘I Stir the Pot as Often as I Can’

-Eliot Strickon (54), a Democrat from Milwaukee, WI, is the child of anthropologists who were students of Margaret Mead.
-He describes himself as a Bundist (a secular Jewish socialist movement in the late 1800s and early 1900s), as opposed to a socialist.
-His grandmother was in the hat makers union starting in the 1930s, and he, his mother and sister were in teachers’ unions.
-Strickon lives in a Jewish Orthodox and African American urban community and serves on his synagogue’s board.
+Eliot Strickon (54), a Democrat from Milwaukee, WI, lives in an Orthodox Jewish and African American urban community and serves on his synagogue’s board.
+He is the child of anthropologists who were students of Margaret Mead, and he describes himself as a Bundist (a secular Jewish socialist movement in the late 1800s and early 1900s).
+His grandmother joined the hatmakers union in the 1930s.
+Following in her footsteps, Strickon, his mother and his sister joined teachers’ unions.

 Do your progressive political views cause friction in your ultra-Orthodox congregation, where presumably most congregants are politically conservative?

 Certainly yes, but not everyone is politically conservative.
 I stir the pot as often as I can; that’s part of the fun.
 The guys actually like it, and the rabbi likes to get me going.
 I’ve had a Bernie Sanders sign in my house for four years and I get teased about it.

 What traits are most important to you in a candidate?

 Not being a fascist, which I define as state influence over big business.
 That’s what’s happening now, and it’s not a pretty combination.

 It does.
 In terms of religion, I’m much more about the outlook of the Prophets as opposed to being a strict Ten Commandments guy.
 The Prophets are more about how to treat people: an equitable society and not accumulating too much, and not just doing lip service towards good deeds.